openregister/deployment/README.md

 # Deploying registers infrastructure

+- There are 4 registers environments: `beta`, `alpha`, `discovery` and `test`.
+- In each environment there are 2 register "groups": `basic` and `multi`.
+- The `basic` group contains register, field and datatype registers.
+- The `multi` group contains all other registers in that environment.

-## How to create a register in an existing environment with an existing register group
+## How to create a new register in an existing environment

 Step-by-step:

-### Add configuration and credentials
+### Add the new register to ansible configuration

 Edit the `ansible/group_vars/tag_Environment_<vpc>` file and add the register details to the `register_groups` and `register_settings` keys.

+### Create credentials for the new register

-Generate credentials using the `ansible/generate_passwords.yml` playbook:
+Create a new branch and generate credentials using the `ansible/generate_passwords.yml` playbook:

+    cd ansible
+    registers-pass git checkout -b create-new-register
     ansible-playbook generate_passwords.yml -e vpc=<myenv>

+Check that the new password has been created and committed to the new branch, then push.

+    registers-pass git log
+    registers-pass git push -u origin create-new-register

+Merge this to master then ensure your `registers-pass` is using latest master

+    registers-pass git checkout master
+    registers-pass git pull

 Follow the steps on [running the registers application](https://github.com/openregister/deployment#running-the-registers-application).